Doing business with Metro

 Formal bids and requests for proposals

 For purchases and contracts over $100,000 a formal process is required.
-Metro will issue an Request for Bid (RFB) or Request for Proposal (RFP).
-Formal solicitations are publicly advertised in local papers and posted on Metro’s website.
+Metro will issue a Request for Bid (RFB) or Request for Proposal (RFP).
+Formal solicitations are publicly advertised in local papers and posted on Oregon Procurement Information Network (ORPIN).
 Responses must be submitted in a sealed envelope and at the time and location specified.
+Visit ORPIN

 For a RFB, Metro must award the contract to the lowest responsive and responsible bidder.
 For a RFP, Metro will award the contract to the firm submitting the highest ranked proposal, with cost being one of the criteria considered.